jags-programming/j2arch/README.md

-# UML Diagram Generator
+# j2arch - A tool to help architects and developers to generate various deleverables from Java source code.

 ## Overview
-The **UML Diagram Generator** is a Java-based tool that analyzes Java source code and generates UML diagrams, including **Class Diagrams** and **Sequence Diagrams**.
+The **j2arch** is a Java-based tool that analyzes Java source code and generates UML diagrams, including **Class Diagrams** and **Sequence Diagrams**.
 This project is currently under active development.

 ## Project Status
 - ✅ **Requirements Document Created**